jmnaste/AI-Workflow-Automation/deploy/hostinger/pasteables.md

-# Hostinger pasteables: Environment panel + YAML snippets
+# Hostinger pasteables: Environment panel + labels for n8n

 This file gives you copy‑paste blocks for Hostinger’s Compose UI.
-Use the Environment block in the right panel, and paste the YAML snippets into the left YAML editor as directed.
+Use the Environment block in the right panel, and paste the labels into your existing n8n service on the left.

 Notes
 - Keep one definition per variable.
 Do not duplicate keys with different values.
 - Lines must be KEY=VALUE with no quotes and no spaces around =.
-- The UI/API snippet assumes you’ll run this as an add‑on project that can access the `../ui` and `../api` build contexts (as in this repo).
-If you’re only editing your existing n8n project, use the “n8n labels only” block.

 ---